 Fountaindale in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Before The Battle Of Gettysburg (here, next to this marker); The Battle of Monterey Pass (approx. 0.9 miles away); a different marker also named The Battle of Monterey Pass (approx. 0.9 miles away); Monterey Academy (approx. 1.3 miles away); a different marker also named The Battle of Monterey Pass (was approx. 1.4 miles away but has been reported missing. ); 10,000 Soldiers Fight at Monterey Pass (approx. 1.4 miles away); a different marker also named The Battle of Monterey Pass (approx. 1.4 miles away); The Retreat From Gettysburg (approx. 1.4 miles away).
+The Battle Of Monterey Pass (here, next to this marker); The Battle of Monterey Pass (approx. 0.9 miles away); a different marker also named The Battle of Monterey Pass (approx. 0.9 miles away); Monterey Academy (approx. 1.3 miles away); a different marker also named The Battle of Monterey Pass (was approx. 1.4 miles away but has been reported missing. ); 10,000 Soldiers Fight at Monterey Pass The Battle of Monterey Pass (approx. 1.4 miles away); The Retreat From Gettysburg (approx. 1.4 miles away).

 Also see . . .
 Old Marker at this Location.
-This marker replaced an older one at this location also titled “The Battle of Monterey Pass” (Submitted on May 15, 2017.)
+This marker replaced an older one at this location titled “The Battle of Fountain Dale” (Submitted on May 15, 2017.)

 Categories. • War, US Civil •

 Credits.
 This page was last revised on July 1, 2017.
 This page originally submitted on May 13, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 99 times since then.
+This page has been viewed 119 times since then.
 Last updated on June 29, 2017, by Larry Gertner of New York, New York.
-Photos: 1, 2, 3, 4. submitted on May 13, 2017, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.
+Photos: 1, 2, 3, 4. submitted on May 13, 2017, by Larry Gertner of New York, New York.
+5. submitted on May 15, 2017, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.